UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 ``pytest.mark.parametrize``
 ---------------------------

-Pytest does provide a nifty way built in way to do it:
+Pytest does provide a nifty built-in way to do it:

 https://docs.pytest.org/en/latest/parametrize.html#parametrize-basics